garg-udit/tic-tac-toe/README.md

-# Getting Started with Create React App
+# It is a React Todo Application where we can create, read, update, and delete the task.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).